luxe/unilang/README.md

 ## Summary
 Unilang is a programming language and IDE.
 It has a graphical and textual fronted for creating programs.
 The language unifies with other languages through transcompilation.
 It was written to automate and improve the productivity of a single person.
-You might find something useful in it as well.
+But maybe you'll find something useful in it too?

 ## GPL Shortcomings